alverena/documentation/user_guide_roles/sales_tools/magento_carts_orders.rst

 --------------------------------

-The only action available from the :ref:`grid <user-guide-ui-components-grids>` of Shopping Carts and Orders is to open the :ref:`View pages <user-guide-ui-components-view-pages>` of their records by clicking the |IcView| icon.
+The only action available from the :ref:`grid <user-guide-ui-components-grids>` of Shopping Carts and Orders is to open the :ref:`view pages <user-guide-ui-components-view-pages>` of their records by clicking the |IcView| icon.

 .. image:: ../img/magento_entities/view_carts.png

 From the View pages, you can convert carts into orders (as described above), and:

-- Perform actions specified in the
-  :ref:`Communication &  Collaboration section <user-guide-entity-management-create-commun-collab>` of the Shopping Cart entity (*System → Entities → Entity Management/Shopping Cart*).
+- Perform actions specified in the **Communication &  Collaboration** section of the **Shopping Cart** entity configuration.
+See step 4 of the :ref:`Create an Entity <doc-entity-actions-create>` action description..

 - Synchronize Data, i.e. upload the latest information for the cart/order from Magento and back (as defined by the synchronization settings).